-- (a) Check that the gas service tap is open. - (b) Replace the gas control knob. - (c) Turn the gas control knob in an anticlockwise direction which will automatically light the pilot - N.B. it may necessary to wait a few moments for gas to reach the pilot. - (d) Wait 15 seconds, then turn the gas control knob slowly, fully, in an anticlockwise direction.
-If pilot is extinguished for any reason, wait 3 minutes before lighting. - (e) The boiler is now ready to operate and will light when water is pumped through. - (f) Test for gas soundness. - (g) Check and, if necessary, adjust the gas rate as detailed in 6.5.
+- (a) Check that the gas service tap is open. - (b) Replace the gas control knob. - (c) Turn the gas control knob in an anticlockwise direction which will automatically light the pilot. - N.B.
+It may be necessary to wait a few moments for gas to reach the pilot. - (d) Wait 15 seconds, then turn the gas control knob slowly, fully, in an anticlockwise direction.
+If pilot is extinguished for any reason, wait 3 minutes before lighting. - (e) The boiler is now ready to operate and will light when water is pumped through. - (f) Test for gas soundness using sense of smell and leak detection fluid. - (g) Check and, if necessary, adjust the gas rate as detailed in 6.5.

 6.5.
-Gas rate Adjustment
+Gas Rate Adjustment